weblinc/linc/README.md

     // ...
   });

-  // Runs all unscoped widgets -- just 'validation' in this case Linc.run();
+  // Runs all unscoped widgets -- just 'validation' in this case, with
+  // default scope of the #header element
+  Linc.run();

   // Runs all unscoped and widgets in the namespace 'account' --